Fiharali/MasKa/README.md

  Bean is an object managed by the Spring IoC container Beans are created, configured, and managed by the container

 ### Bean Scopes
-Singleton (default scope): Only one instance of the bean is created for the Spring container.
+Singleton (default scope): Only one instance of the bean is created for the Spring container. <br>
 Prototype: A new instance of the bean is created each time it is requested from the Spring container.
 Request: A new instance is created for each HTTP request, available only in web applications.
 Session: A new instance is created for each HTTP session, specific to web applications.